plicease/App-clad/README.md

 ## CLAD\_CLUSTER

 This environment variable is set to the cluster name from the configuration file on each node that the command is run.
-The deprecated `CLUSTER` is also set, though that may be removed in a future version.

 # INSTALL